CanyonWind/Single-Path-One-Shot-NAS-MXNet/MicroNetChallenge/README.md

 |    PNASNET|  1176M |  5.1M |  74.2   |   91.9   | 1.74 | - | - |
 |    MobileNetV2 (1.4) |	1170M |	6.9M |	74.7 |	- | 2.00 | - | - |

 *The int8 quantized OneShot-S+ model has been provided.
 But because of [this issue](https://github.com/apache/incubator-mxnet/issues/16424) it seems like the MXNet MKL quantization backend has some bugs and there are people from Intel working on fixing them.
-According to the [MXNet quantization benchmark](https://github.com/CanyonWind/MXNet-Single-Path-One-Shot-NAS/blob/master/MicroNetChallenge/mxnet_quantization_benchmark.md), all models' accuracy drop is less than 0.5%.
+According to the [MXNet quantization benchmark](https://github.com/CanyonWind/MXNet-Single-Path-One-Shot-NAS/blob/master/MicroNetChallenge/mxnet_quantization_benchmark.md), **no model's Top-1 accuracy drops more than `0.5%`**.
 So we are claiming that, as long as the MXNet MKL bug has been fixed, our Oneshot-S+ model has a very high chance to pass the 75.0% criterion for MicroNet Challenge.
 If the bug cannot be fixed in time (before the MicroNet Challenge release date), we have to submit with the float16 score.

 # Summary
 In this work, we provided an state-of-the-art open-sourced weight sharing Neural Architecture Search (NAS) pipeline, which can be trained and searched on ImageNet totally within 60 GPU hours (on 4 V100 GPUS) and the exporation space is about 32^20.
 The model searched by this implementation outperforms Single Path One Shot, FBNet, MnasNet, DARTS, NASNET, PNASNET by a good margin in all factors of FLOPS, # of parameters and Top-1 accuracy.
 Also for considering the MicroNet Challenge Σ score, without any quantization, it outperforms MobileNet V2, V3, ShuffleNet V1, V2, V2+.